Department Chair of Communications and Media Studies

 Aside from teaching communication courses at Dominican University, he continues to consult in business as well as authoring and creating curriculum for online programs throughout the Bay Area.
 Brad’s hobbies include spending time with his wife and two sons, or doing anything outdoors with family and friends.

-Beals chairs the Department of Communications at Dominican, where students learn to present themselves and their opinions with clarity and authority.
-Her students gain hands-on experience producing campus media, including Dominican’s award-winning Internet radio station, the student film productions.
-Students also work in media across the industry from radio, television, and movies.
-A wide variety of internships provide the students with real-world experience.
+During her time as Chair Emeritus of the Department of Communications at Dominican, Beals taught her students learn to present themselves and their opinions with clarity and authority.
+Under her care her students gained hands-on experience producing campus media, including Dominican’s award-winning Internet radio station, and student film productions.
+Students also learned how to work in media across the industry from radio, television, and movies.
+Beals helped promote and develop a wide variety of internships to provide the students with real-world experience.

 Ms. Beals is one of the Little Rock Nine, the group of African-American students who, following the defeat of separate-but-equal schooling laws in Brown v.
 Board of Education, braved violent resistance to the integration of Little Rock Central High School.
 After Little Rock segregationists closed the city’s public high schools, violent death threats from the KKK compelled her to leave her home in 1958.
 Beals was taken to California where she was adopted by the McCabes, a Quaker family in Santa Rosa, California.
 She then gained a BA from San Francisco State University and a Master’s in Journalism from Columbia University.
 She became an NBC news reporter and staffer for People magazine.
 Ms. Beals tells the story of her civil rights triumph in her best-selling book “Warriors Don’t Cry”, which is translated into 20 languages and used across the U.S. as a textbook.